2. Material Accounting Policies

 Contract Assets:

-customer.
-If the entity performs by transferring services to a customer before the customer pays consideration or before payment is due, a contract asset is recognized for the earned consideration that is conditional.
+A contract asset is the right to consideration in exchange for services transferred to the customer.
+If the entity performs by transferring services to a customer before the customer pays consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.
 Contract assets are transferred to services concession agreement receivables when the rights become unconditional.
-For AMISP contracts, a contract asset is initially recognized for revenue from supply and installation services as the receipt of consideration is conditional on the successful installation of the total agreed number of smart meters.
-Upon completion of the supply and installation of all the smart meters, or to the extent of an unconditional contractual right to receive cash or another financial asset under the AMSIP Contract, the amount recognized as contract assets is reclassified to 'Receivables under Service Concession Arrangements' or 'Trade Receivable'.
+For AMISP contracts, a contract asset is initially recognised for revenue from supply and installation services as the receipt of consideration is conditional on the successful installation of the total agreed number of smart meters.
+Upon completion of the supply and installation of all the smart meters, or to the extent of an unconditional contractual right to receive cash or another financial asset under the AMSIP Contract, the amount recognised as contract assets is reclassified to 'Receivables under Service Concession Arrangements' or 'Trade Receivable'.

 Trade receivables/ Unbilled Revenue: